xytovl/steam-runtime-tools/docs/slr-for-game-developers.md

 Linux-native games released on Steam can be compiled for either [Steam Runtime 1 'scout'][scout SDK] or
 [Steam Runtime 3 'sniper'][sniper SDK].
+For new Linux-native games,
+the recommended runtime environment is Steam Runtime 3, `sniper`.

 Steam Runtime 2 'soldier' also has [a similar SDK][soldier SDK], but releasing games compiled for soldier on Steam is not supported.